plivo/plivoframework/README.md

 (c) 2010 Miglu Communications <telephonie@miglu.com>

-Telephonie was inspired by and uses code from [eventsocket] (https://github.com/fiorix/eventsocket) , which is distributed under the Mozilla Public License Version 1.1
+Telephonie was inspired by and uses code from [eventsocket](https://github.com/fiorix/eventsocket), which is distributed under the Mozilla Public License Version 1.1

 Telephonie is distributed under the terms of the Mozilla Public License Version 1.1, see `LICENSE`.